zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-the-faces-of-tokenism.md

 ---

 > **William Johnson, managing director, Lambda Literary**: When I go to publishing events, it’s primarily gay white men.
 Who is making the guest list?
 Who gets invited?
-We know that William black and gay so we invite him and that covers it.
+We know that William is black and gay so we invite him and that covers it.
 I don’t cover it.
 I went to a book party last night and I brought all the people of color!
 I brought them as a form of self-care.
 I will not be a minstrel, I will not be the gay sidekick, but I will be fully black and fully gay.
 Lambda has also given me the opportunity to do this.
 We keep bringing others through till we fill up this room.

 ---